jhwhite/pyweather/README.md

 You will need an api key from Forecast.
 You can get one here: https://developer.forecast.io/

 You will need to put your api key in a file called api.txt in the same directory as the script.
-Do not add anyhting to the file other then your api key.
+Do not add anything to the file other then your api key.

 After adding the file simply run the script from the command line.